mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Here's how you can get a second shot at Startup Battlefield
+  - Black founders can get tactical advice at Disrupt
      <hr/>

-      - *We’re big believers in second chances here at TechCrunch, and that’s great news for early-stage founders who didn’t apply to compete in the Startup Battlefield during Disrupt 2020 (September 14-18).
-Your second chance comes in the form of two Wild Card entrie…*
+      - *In the aftermath of George Floyd’s death and widespread protests for racial justice, a number of venture capitalists made public statements about wanting to improve diversity in the tech industry — and more specifically to fund more diverse founders.
+Their co…*

-  - How Salesforce beat its own target to reach $20B run rate ahead of schedule
+  - Nerdwallet acquires UK's Know Your Money as it expands outside the US
       <hr/>

-      - *Salesforce launched in 1999, one of the early adherents to what would eventually be called SaaS and cloud computing.
-On Tuesday, the company reached a huge milestone when it surpassed $5 billion in revenue, putting the SaaS giant on a $20 billion run rate for…*
+      - *Nerdwallet, which provides resources for people looking for a new credit card, loan, insurance or other financial product or just financial advice, is making a move today to spearhead a move into international markets.
+The startup is acquiring Know Your Money…*

-  - Restream raises $50M to help creators program and stream to multiple platforms
+  - harbor, an emergency preparedness platform, picks up $5 million in seed funding
       <hr/>

-      - *Live streaming of video has come into its own during the coronavirus pandemic, with services like Zoom, YouTube, Twitch, Facebook and many others giving people a way to stay connected with each other, run events and continue working even when they can not be …*
+      - *Billion dollar natural disasters are on the rise in the United States, according to CNBC.
+Even as I write, a hurricane is making landfall in Louisiana while wild fires rage in northern California.
+And those are just the big disasters.
+There were more than 1.3…*

-  - LA gets a big SAAS exit as Fastly nabs the Culver City-based Signal Sciences for $775M
+  - Samsung is holding another Unpacked event next week for the Galaxy Z Fold 2
       <hr/>

-      - *Los Angeles was always more than a one industry town, even when it comes to technology startups, but media and entertainment (and social networking) were always the big draws in tinseltown.
-Now the city’s enterprise tech scene can claim a really big winner wi…*
+      - *One of the nice things about virtual events is you can essentially hold as many as you’d like.
+It’s one thing to ask people to fly across the country or world to attend and another entirely to get them to tune into a livestream for an hour.
+On September 1 at …*

-  - 5 steps for building a thriving developer community
+  - Here's how you can get a second shot at Startup Battlefield
       <hr/>

-       - *If your platform doesn’t have a developer community yet, creating one takes a few purposeful steps.
-Here are some of the best practices we’ve learned.*
+       - *We’re big believers in second chances here at TechCrunch, and that’s great news for early-stage founders who didn’t apply to compete in the Startup Battlefield during Disrupt 2020 (September 14-18).
+Your second chance comes in the form of two Wild Card entrie…*